mikalv/curve420/proved/certs/README.md

   - If `primecert` is unavailable, fall back to Primo.

 ## Local GP proof log (no external .cert)

-- Produce a reproducible proof log using Homebrew PARI/GP:
-  - `brew install pari-galpol`
-  - Run with explicit binary if needed: `make GP_BIN=/opt/homebrew/Cellar/pari/2.17.2/bin/gp prove-l-with-gp`
-  - Writes `proved/certs/l.proof.txt` with PARI/GP version, elapsed time and `isprime=1`.
-  - Note: This is not a portable .cert file, but acceptable evidence in many specs when combined with tool/version info.

-- If `gp` in your PATH is not PARI/GP (name clash), use the Sage fallback:
   - `make prove-l-with-sage` → writes the same `proved/certs/l.proof.txt` using Sage’s `is_prime(proof=True)`.
   - Recommended on macOS/ARM if pari-galpol behaves inconsistently.

 ## Publication
   - Add certificate files to the release bundle and reference tool versions used.
   - Keep a note of runtime, CPU, and software versions for reproducibility.